 I remember my first time in New York I saw people selling “designer bags” on a blanket, obviously the bags were fake, so why would you want to but them?

 In Florence, I saw the same thing but instead of handbags they were selling tripods.
 I assumed there was no way there could be fake tripods, so I purchased one.
 Big mistake, after using it just twice the thing snapped.

 When I was in Istanbul, I couldn’t walk 100 meters without being offered a tour of the Bosphorus.
 I did take a look at one of their tours, but I quickly realized the price was much higher than a similar cruise I could book online or through my hotel.

 When booking a flight on points/miles, many airlines charge a carrier fee, which is sometimes referred to as fuel surcharges.
 This is easily one of the biggest travel ripoffs since they’re only charged when you’re redeeming your points.
 Clearly airlines are doing this to recapture some revenue since you’re not paying for your ticket.

 Not every airline charges this fee, and the good news is that the new Aeroplan is eliminating this fee completely.
 However, some airlines will continue to charge it which is why you should try to avoid those carriers when redeeming your points.

-Whenever you visit any destination that gets a lot of tourists, there are going to be a lot things that are going to be a ripoff.
-It’s always best to do your research and to never make any quick decisions if you’re looking to buy something.
+Whenever you visit any destination that gets a lot of tourists, there are going to be a lot of things that are going to be a ripoff.
+It’s always best to do your research and never make any quick decisions if you’re looking to buy something.
 You’ll also want to avoid some travel gear as it’s not nearly as useful as they sound.